-- A Hepatitis A vaccination, which comprises a primary and a booster dose. - A prescribed chef's uniform and equipment kit which is for the student's account.
+- I. A Hepatitis A vaccination. - A prescribed chef's uniform and equipment kit which is for the student's account.

 In addition to the Minimum Admission Requirements (Rule 4.3.1), the following selection process will determine placement in the programme: